 “I think the FDA does have to step in, and they will,” said Slovik.
 “I expect a lot of changes to labels; we’re seeing a lot of businesses out there now using the term ‘hemp extract’ instead of CBD, or they’re not thinking of health benefits so much.
 Many companies are doing different things, but no one really knows [what the regulations will be] until it happens.”

-Marketing and selling CBD products can be tricky.
-While the passage of the 2018 Farm Bill liberalized the industry a little bit (CVS and Walgreen's now carry CBD products, for example) it is still difficult to sell CBD products on major online platforms like Amazon or eBay.
-Likewise, social media advertising is virtually nonexistent; paid ads for CBD products risk account suspensions or bans, so all your growth must be driven through organic content that falls under the guidelines of each platform.
+Marketing and selling CBD products is tricky.
+While the passage of the 2018 Farm Bill liberalized the industry a little (CVS and Walgreens now carry CBD products, for example), selling CBD products on major online platforms like Amazon or eBay is still challenging.
+Likewise, social media advertising is virtually nonexistent; paid ads for CBD products risk account suspensions or bans.
+All your growth must be driven through organic content that falls under the guidelines of each platform.

-The key to gaining a competitive advantage with staying power in the CBD industry is to develop a high-quality product that will withstand the coming scrutiny of both regulators and educated consumers.
-If you want to differentiate yourself from other CBD businesses, it's key to provide third-party lab testing results to validate the quality of your product, Slovik said.
+The key to gaining a competitive advantage with staying power in the CBD industry is to develop a high-quality product that will withstand the coming scrutiny of regulators and educated consumers.
+According to Slovik, if you want to differentiate yourself from other CBD businesses, you must provide third-party lab testing results — through creative means like QR codes — to validate your product’s quality.

-“We want to be more transparent by putting QR codes on all our bottles so anyone in the store can use their phone to get lab results right then and there,” Slovik said.
+“We want to be more transparent by putting QR codes on all our bottles, so anyone in the store can use their phone to get lab results right then and there,” Slovik shared.

-In addition, Slovik said pursuing certifications like USDA organic, Good Manufacturing Practices and FDA facility registrations are important moves to provide consumers with confidence in the quality of the product they are buying.
+In addition, Slovik said pursuing certifications like USDA Organic, Good Manufacturing Practices and FDA facility registrations are critical moves to instill confidence in consumers about the quality of the products they buy.

 “I would recommend double-, triple-checking everything.
 Know there will be changes.
-Research as much as you can, and recognize what the future opportunities are by thinking outside the box," he said.
+Research as much as you can, and recognize what the future opportunities are by thinking outside the box,” Slovik advised.

 The CBD and cannabis industry faces unique challenges that other industries don’t.
-Most of these challenges relate to the regulatory environment and, as federal agencies like the FDA detail specific rules and guidelines, things should stabilize.
-For now, though, if you want to start a CBD business, you should be aware of these major considerations:
+Most relate to the regulatory environment; as federal agencies like the FDA detail specific rules and guidelines, things should stabilize.
+For now, though, if you want to start a CBD business, you must be aware of these significant considerations:

-Each of these challenges will likely be cleared up as more concrete regulation appears, but in the meantime, CBD businesses must remain adaptable and well-informed.
-Changes in the industry come on a day-to-day basis, so preparing backup plans ahead of time could save you a great deal of time and money should the worst come to pass.
+These challenges will likely be cleared up as more concrete regulations appear.
+However, in the meantime, CBD businesses must remain adaptable and well-informed.
+Changes in the industry come daily, so preparing backup plans could save you a lot of time and money should the worst come to pass.

 The growth opportunity in the CBD industry is unparalleled.
-The cannabis industry is one of the fastest growing in the nation, and CBD is one of the quickest growing sectors of that industry.
-Especially following the passage of the 2018 Farm Bill, hemp CBD products are proliferating at a fast rate.
+The cannabis industry is one of the fastest-growing in the nation, and CBD is one of the quickest-growing sectors of that industry.
 If you want to start a CBD business, you’re not alone.

 “This industry has been more or less illegal for the past century,” said Slovik.
 “At this point, there’s major, major momentum.
 Many people are trying to break in, so don’t follow the herd.
 You want to be a leader.”

 A combination of due diligence and creativity will set your business up for success in the CBD industry.
-Now is the time to get in on the ground floor and build a company that will last, but differentiate yourself with a quality product that stands out from the crowd.
+Now is the time to get in on the ground floor and build a company that will last.
+However, you must differentiate yourself with a quality product that stands out from the crowd.